-Oakwood Friends School Prepares Students to Change the World
+Oakwood Friends School Prepares Students to Engage in a Rapidly Evolving World

 Blending the international perspective throughout the curriculum